Our Long Island Construction Law Firm is Here if You’ve Suffered a Scaffolding Accident

 What is New York’s Scaffold Law?

-New York’s Scaffold Law requires the owner or general contractor of a construction site to provide certain scaffolding safety equipment for workers and imposes liability if anyone is injured or killed in a fall.
+New York’s Scaffold Law, also known as Labor Law 240, requires the owner or general contractor of a construction site to provide certain scaffolding safety equipment for workers and imposes liability if anyone is injured or killed in a fall.
 Such safety equipment includes scaffolding, hoists, stays, ladders, slings, hangers, blocks, pulleys, braces, irons, and ropes.
 For scaffolding or staging more than 20 feet from the ground or floor that is suspended from an overhead support, the scaffolding must have a safety rail at least 34 inches high extending around the perimeter, as well as fasteners to prevent the scaffold from swaying away from the building structure.

 To meet the eligibility criteria of the law, the construction worker must have been engaged in one or more of the following activities with respect to the building: